You’ve probably heard of a 50mm lens called a “nifty fifty.” And for good reason!

 With a 50mm prime, at a relatively low ISO, we can focus on Frida’s cute little face as the background became soft and smooth.

-Even the 1.8 50mm has very attractive bokeh and will result in images that will look way more professional and atmospheric!
+50mm photography utilising a wide aperture will create very attractive bokeh, resulting in images that will look way more professional and atmospheric!

-Even at its maximum aperture of 1.8, the 50mm prime lens is much sharper than your kit lens.
-Stopped down to a smaller aperture like f4 and you are talking tack-sharp!
+Even at its maximum aperture of f/1.8, the 50mm prime lens is much sharper than your kit lens.
+Stopped down to a smaller aperture like f/4 and you are talking tack-sharp!

-The standard 50mm 1.8 prime lens is smaller and lighter than your kit zoom, which means carrying it around all day is a breeze!
+The standard f/1.8, 50mm prime lens is smaller and lighter than your kit zoom, which means carrying it around all day is a breeze!

-Using a fast prime lens allows you to take a different attitude to your photography.
+Using a fast prime lens allows you to take a different attitude to your 50mm photography.

 Rather than orchestrating a photograph, you can develop a more candid style and capture your friends and family quietly and unobtrusively.